-Northeast High School Focus: Health Sciences
+Northeast High School Program Focus: Health Sciences

-Students participating in the Northeast High School-Health Science Program receive hands-on experience and exposure to the health profession.
-Expanded science, mathematics, and health curricula, as well as opportunities to shadow and intern with health care professionals are provided through the program.
-Once students are in the program, they may enroll in postsecondary courses while still in high school as well as train for entry level jobs in the health care field.
+Students participating in the Northeast High School-Health Science Program receive level jobs in the health care field.
 Patient Care Assistance Programs provide students with the opportunity to be well prepared for post secondary options in the health science field.

+International Baccalaureate (IB) Program Central High School

+International

-International Baccalaureate (IB) Program -Central High School curriculum leading to a two year IB diploma program in the 11th and 12th grade.
+The IB Program begins with two years of pre-IB curriculum leading to a two year IB diploma program in the 11th and 12th grade.
 The program includes all academic disciplines: English, mathematics, social studies, science, modern language, and theory of knowledge.
 The IB program is designed to provide a balanced education to support students in their efforts to be college ready.